tetloose/tetloose-wp/Docs/Development/images.md

 # Images

-Minify application images and Wordpress uploads.
+Minify project images and Wordpress uploads.

-This run on `yarn dev` as a watch task, and `yarn build`.
+This runs on `yarn dev` as a watch task, and `yarn build`.

 # Navigation